-When an employee relocates from one EU country to another, or works in more than one member state, they rely on the EU social security agreement to avoid a dual liability to social security contributions.
+When an employee relocates from one EU country to another, or works in more than one participating state, they rely on the EU social security agreement to avoid a dual liability to social security contributions.
 In the event of a no-deal Brexit, this agreement will no longer apply.

 What action can employers take?

-- Contact EU social security authorities to determine the extent of any liabilities.
+- contact EU social security authorities to determine the extent of any liabilities;

-- Consider how best to deal with the social security position of new assignments between the UK and EU countries.
+- consider how best to deal with the social security position of new assignments between the UK and EU countries;

-- Communicate with your employees.
+- communicate with relevant employees.